billfitzgerald/personal-privacy-security/README.md

 -   Do the consequences change or shift over time (short-, medium-, long-term)?
 -   How much effort are we willing to put into making any needed changes?

 These factors can help determine our priorities: What information is most important to protect?
 Why?
 How much effort should be put into protecting something?
 Should we prioritize easy changes over things that might be more important, yet more complicated?
 The right path will vary person by person, and that's normal.
 It's also normal to start down one path and change.
-Do what feels right, and do what's possible.
+Do what feels right, do what's possible, and be flexible in your implementation.

 Use the questions listed above to structure decisions.
 In the conversations below, we will highlight how easy or hard some changes are to make.